10 Epic Things to Do in Great Basin National Park (Plus 1-3 day Great Basin Itinerary)

 The steep rocky climb up to the Wheeler Peak summit in Great Basin

 Plus, you can say that you’ve stood at the top of the highest peak in Nevada!
 Well, the highest peak that’s fully contained in Nevada.
-The true highest point, Boundary Peak, is not even 100 feet taller, and is shared with Utah (in fact, it’s often considered a subpeak of Montgomery Peak which is across the state border).
+The true highest point, Boundary Peak, is not even 100 feet taller, and is shared with California (in fact, it’s often considered a subpeak of Montgomery Peak which is across the state border).
 So, if you want to say you stood on Nevada’s tallest peak after you’ve climbed Wheeler Peak, we won’t stop you!

 7. Go hiking in Great Basin